dsagman/picat/readme_v2.md

 The Picat manual can be succinct and doesn't provide examples for everything.
 Here's some stuff I don't know how to use or where I still get confused.

-- `reduce` I think this is a functional `fold`, but have not been able to make it work.
-hakank: Yes, reduce/2 and reduce/3 are the fold variants.
-Note the order of the arguments, especially reduce/3.
-hakank: Picat> X=reduce(+,1..10)
-hakank: X = 55
-hakank: Picat> X=reduce(+,1..10,10)
-hakank: X = 65
-hakank: What did you try that didn't work?

 - `acyclic_term` "This predicate is true if Term is acyclic, meaning that Term does not contain itself."
 I don't know what this means in terms of a term (how is a term a graph?) or when I would use it.
 And I'm not alone.
 Hakan notes: "Beside from porting some Prolog programs that use this, I've never used it."

 - `list_to_and(List) = Conj` I understand that this turns a list into a conjunction of facts separated by and (`,`).
 For example: